tdabrowski/tdabrowski.github.io/README.md

 Sit On Chair - sample landingpage in HTML, JS and SASS on https://tdabrowski.github.io/SitOnChair/

 ## WORD FROM CHUCK NORRIS
-CHUCK NORRIS JOKES - very simple site with Chuck random jokes in HTML, CSS and jQuery with Ajax on https://tdabrowski.github.io/Chuck/
+Chuck Norris jokes - very simple site with Chuck random jokes in HTML, CSS and jQuery with Ajax on https://tdabrowski.github.io/Chuck/